 Introduction to Ring a Ring o’ Roses

 ‘Ring a Ring o’ Roses’ is reported to have first been sung, with the tune known to modern lovers of nursery rhymes, around the 1790s.
-The first time it appeared in print was an 1881.
-Aside from these few details it is not clear what the earliest version of the song is, or where it actually began.
+The first time it appeared in print was 1881.
+Aside from these few details, it is not clear what the earliest version of the song is, or where it actually began.